 There is also some reefs out in deeper water well outside the Cove, but I've only been "Lucky enough" to see these once, but I know they are there.
 So it "Pays" to hunt around, going over areas of sand, exploring this area.

-Make sure you have enough air left in case you have to do the "Monastery crawl" on your way back to the beach.
+Make sure you have enough air left in case you have to do the "Moss Point crawl" on your way back to the beach.
 If you "Time it right" a wave can actually "Pick you up" and "Drop you" right on the beach, standing!!
 I've done it about 15-20% of my dives here, it's a real "Rush" when that happens and it takes a lot of practice to do it.

 But remember this: If there are waves breaking "Out" in the cove (Not on the beach) AVOID this area.
 Even if you do make it out, the VIZ won't be worth all the effort and you STILL have to make it back into the beach.
 The large rocks in the surf zone will show you who's "The boss".